Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Low back pain.

 A tough gristly band of fibrous connective tissue that joins bones to bones and serves to limit or guide motion.

-Curve of the spine in which the spine bends backward.
+The curve of the spine in which the spine bends backward.
 “Swayback” is an example of this.

 Lower back; lowest five mobile bones of the spine.

-A surgical procedure performed with a microscope or magnification via a small incision, used to remove herniated disc material.
+A surgical procedure performed with a microscope or magnification via a small incision used to remove herniated disc material.

 Surgery done through multiple small incisions rather than a larger, open procedure.
 The goal is to relieve a patient’s symptoms while doing less damage and allowing faster healing.